 One of my favorite aspects of these games is the music.
 The Nintendo version for Game Boy had three different music settings, Music A, Music B and Music C.

 Music A is actually an instrumental version of the 19th century Russian folk song “Korobeiniki,” as I mentioned at the top of the article.
 Thanks to its inclusion in Tetris, the song has been remixed countless times in other video games and by various musicians.
 Music B is an original track by the Game Boy game’s sound designer Hirokazu Tanaka.
 Music C is an arrangement of Johann Sebastian Bach’s “French Suite No. 3 in B Minor.”
 The victory music in the Game Boy version was a sample of “Trepak” from Tchaikovsky’s “The Nutcracker Suite.”
 The NES version features “Dance of the Sugar Plum Fairy” and other versions include “Kalinka,” “Les Toreadors” and “Song of the Volga Boatsmen.”
-As a fan of classical music, the inclusions of these songs always amuse me.
+As a fan of classical music, the inclusions of these songs always delight me, I have to admit.